mgoeker/table2itol/README.md

 stop in such cases, then look up the last error message in this manual.
 But even without `--abort` the script generates warnings when data sets get skipped.

 #### The script generates too many output files

-Solution: Accept as a design decision that the scripts generates one file for each input column except for the tip identifier column.
-Since you can still decide to not upload (some of) the generated files to iTOL and also deselect data sets within iTOL, we believe it made not much sense to also include a selection mechanism within the `table2itol.R` script.
+Solution: Accept as a design decision that the scripts generates one file for each input column (except for the tip identifier column).
+Since you can still decide to not upload (some of) the generated files to iTOL and also deselect data sets within iTOL, we believe it would not make much sense to also include a selection mechanism within the `table2itol.R` script.
 As last resort you could also reduce the number of input columns.

 #### A column is requested but missing